Unity (user interface): Dash

 Dash is a desktop search utility with preview ability.
 It enables searching for applications and files.
 Dash supports search plug-ins, known as Scopes (formerly Lenses).
 Out of the box, it can query Google Docs, Ubuntu One Music Store, YouTube, Amazon, and social networks (for example, Twitter, Facebook, and Google+).
 Starting with Ubuntu 13.10, online search queries are sent to a Canonical web service which determines the type of query and directs them to the appropriate third-party web service.
 Pornographic results are filtered out.

-None of Ubuntu's official derivatives (Kubuntu, Xubuntu, Lubuntu, or Ubuntu GNOME) include this feature or any variation of it.

 One of the new features of Unity in Ubuntu 12.10 is the shopping lens.
-As of October 2012, it sends (through a secure HTTPS connection) the user's queries from the home lens to productsearch.ubuntu.com, which then polls Amazon.com to find relevant products; Amazon then sends product images directly to the user's computer (initially, through unsecured HTTP).
-If the user clicks on one of these results and then buys something, Canonical receives a small commission on the sale.
+As of October 2012, it sent search terms from the user's home lens to Canonical's servers via HTTPS, which would forward them to Amazon which, as part of the search process, sends images of matching products to the lens via HTTP, with Canonical receiving a small commission upon a sale.

 Many reviewers criticized it: as the home lens is the natural means to search for content on the local machine, reviewers were concerned about the disclosure of queries that were intended to be local, creating a privacy problem.
 The feature is active by default (instead of opt-in) and many users could be unaware of it.

 On 23 September 2012, Mark Shuttleworth defended the feature.
 He posted "the Home Lens of the Dash should let you find *anything* anywhere" and that the shopping lens is a step in that direction.
 He argued that anonymity is preserved because Canonical servers mediate the communication between Unity and Amazon and users could trust Ubuntu.
 Ubuntu Community Manager Jono Bacon posted "These features are neatly and unobtrusively integrated into the dash, and they not only provide a more useful and comprehensive dash in giving you visibility on this content, but it also generates revenue to help continue to grow and improve Ubuntu."
 Steven J. Vaughan-Nichols from ZDNet said the feature does not bother him and wrote "If they can make some users happy and some revenue for the company at the same time, that's fine by me."
 Ted Samson at InfoWorld reported the responses from Shuttleworth and Bacon, but he still criticized the feature.